 Description - something short and descriptive that differentiates this transaction from a number of similar ones.
 "Gift for John" or "New iPhone for Mary" would be good examples of descriptions.

 Category - the most important attribute of any transaction that is later used for classification.
-Every category can have a number of subcategories, e.g. category "Bills" might have subcategories "Water" and "Internet".
+Every category can have several subcategories, e.g. category "Bills" might have subcategories "Water" and "Internet".

 Payee - short name of a person/company that is related to a transaction.
 Examples: Amazon, eBay, Apple Store.